+Tool ports.
 Before I jump into the tour, let’s take a look at an example of how to make custom tool ports.
 I have seen several different approaches, but I like this one because it is simple, cheap, sturdy and works well with PVC couplers that I use as quick disconnects at the end of flexible tubing.

 Ideally you will place a 6″ port as close to where the dust is being produced as possible, and I have never purchased a tool that had a standard 6″ port, or even an optional one for that matter.
 So, you will have to make your own ports, and in some cases, cut holes in your tools to accommodate the port.
 The picture shows a shop made 6″ port on a jointer, with a drill stuck in it to illustrate the massive size.
 That port allows massive air movement, and allows my dust collector to pull everything that is not securely attached to the tool.

+Simple to make.
 Take a 6″ piece of PVC, set it on a piece of plywood or MDF, trace a line around the outside of the pipe, and cut the hole.
 Set the PVC in the hole and caulk it on the outside.
 Then place 1/4″ foam weather stripping around the perimeter of the plywood, and use sheet metal screws to attach to your tool.
 If the stock port opening on the tool isn’t large enough, or isn’t there, use a jigsaw with appropriate metal cutting blade to modify or create the opening.

 Tool hookup examples from my shop.